Usual weekly Mass times

 But Mass times can be changed for different reasons, so please click here to see the latest newsletter for up-to-date details.

-Beacon of Hope Parish Meetings Reminder!
+Beacon of Hope Project Events

 After many years of patient waiting and planning, work on our Parish Centre Project finally started at the end of August 2025 – we have sufficient funds to complete the exterior but need to fundraise for the interior – please pray that the project goes smoothly!